IPVERSE (IPV) Self Reported Market Capitalization Tops $467.10 Million

-IPVERSE (IPV) traded down 3.2% against the US dollar during the 1-day period ending at 23:00 PM E.T. on December 16th.
-IPVERSE has a market capitalization of $467.10 million and approximately $68,051.39 worth of IPVERSE was traded on exchanges in the last day.
-One IPVERSE token can now be bought for about $0.0118 or 0.00000070 BTC on cryptocurrency exchanges.
-Over the last week, IPVERSE has traded 7.3% lower against the US dollar.
+IPVERSE (IPV) traded up 2.9% against the US dollar during the 1-day period ending at 20:00 PM E.T. on December 22nd.
+IPVERSE has a market capitalization of $467.10 million and approximately $32,754.01 worth of IPVERSE was traded on exchanges in the last day.
+Over the last week, IPVERSE has traded 0.9% higher against the US dollar.
+One IPVERSE token can now be bought for about $0.0117 or 0.00000070 BTC on cryptocurrency exchanges.

 Here’s how similar cryptocurrencies have performed over the last day: